Norfolk Youth Council

 The Norfolk Youth Council (NYC) was established by Parks & Recreation to provide students with a platform to elevate the youth voice on issues directly affecting young people in the community.

-The Youth Council is comprised of high school students who reside in the City of Norfolk and attend public, private, and home-based schools.
+The Youth Council is comprised of middle and high school students who reside in the City of Norfolk and attend public, private, and home-based schools.

 The program provides young emerging leaders opportunities to learn about local government, develop leadership skills, and creates the space for young people to share their ideas to make a meaningful difference in the community.